Fin whale: Parasites, epibiotics, and pathology

-Fin whales suffer from a number of pathological conditions.
+Fin whales are exposed to a variety of epibionts and parasites.
 The parasitic copepod Pennella balaenopterae—usually found on the flank of fin whales—burrows into their blubber to feed on their blood, while the pseudo-stalked barnacle Xenobalanus globicipitis is generally found more often on the dorsal fin, pectoral fins, and flukes.

 Other barnacles found on fin whales include the acorn barnacle Coronula reginae and the stalked barnacle Conchoderma auritum, which attaches to Coronula or the baleen.
-The harpacticid copepod Balaenophilus unisetus (heavy infestations of which have been found in fin whales caught off northwestern Spain) and the ciliate Haematophagus also infest the baleen, the former feeding on the baleen itself and the latter on red blood cells.
+The harpacticoid copepod Balaenophilus unisetus (heavy infestations of which have been found in fin whales caught off northwestern Spain) and the ciliate Haematophagus also infest the baleen, the former feeding on the baleen itself and the latter on red blood cells.

 The remora Remora australis and occasionally the amphipod Cyamus balaenopterae can also be found on fin whales, both feeding on the skin.
 Infestations of the giant nematode Crassicauda boopis can cause inflammation of the renal arteries and potential kidney failure, while the smaller C. crassicauda infects the lower urinary tract.
-Out of 87 whales taken and necropsied from the North Atlantic, infection from Crassicauda boopis was found to be very prevalent and invasive, indicating high probability that it was responsible for causing death in these whales.
+Of 87 whales taken and necropsied from the North Atlantic, infection from Crassicauda boopis was found to be very prevalent and invasive, indicating high probability that it was responsible for causing death in these whales.
 C. boopis was found in 94% of the whales examined.
 The worms were usually enveloped by "exuberant tissue reactions which in some whales obstructed multiple renal veins".
-The parasite was most likely by environmental contamination, involving shedding of larvae in urine.
+The parasite was most likely acquired via environmental contamination, involving shedding of larvae in urine.
 Major inflammatory lesions in the mesenteric arteries suggested that the worm larvae were ingested and migrated to the kidney.

 These observations suggest that infection from C. boopis can be "lethal by inducing congestive renal failure".
 Injury to the vascular system is also a result of moderate infections.
 Therefore, the implication can be made that the feeding migration of fin whales every year in circumpolar waters can be associated with pathologic risk.

 An emaciated 13 m female fin whale, which stranded along the Belgian coast in 1997, was found to be infected with lesions of Morbillivirus.
-In January 2011, a 16.7 m emaciated adult male fin whale stranded dead on the Tyrrhenian coastline of Italy was found to be infected with Morbillivirus and the protozoa Toxoplasma gondii, as well as carrying heavy loads of organochlorine pollutants.
+In January 2011, a 16.7 m emaciated adult male fin whale, stranded dead on the Tyrrhenian coastline of Italy, was found to be infected with Morbillivirus and the protozoa Toxoplasma gondii, as well as carrying heavy loads of organochlorine pollutants.